Boris-Em/BEMSimpleLineGraph/README.md

  4. Implement the two required data source methods: `numberOfPointsInLineGraph:` and `lineGraph:valueForPointAtIndex:`.
 See documentation below for more information

 ## Documentation
-The essential parts of BEMSimpleLineGraph are documented below.
+The essential parts of <b>BEMSimpleLineGraph</b> are documented below.
 For full documentation, see the [wiki](https://github.com/Boris-Em/BEMSimpleLineGraph/wiki).
 If you're using Xcode 5 with BEMSimpleLineGraph, documentation is available directly within Xcode (just Option-Click any method for Quick Help).

 ### Required Delegate / Data Source Methods